VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 • Control vegetation around active rail infrastructure

-Herbicide-based vegetation control programs for regional rail infrastructure, ballast, switching yards, industrial spurs, crossings, and rail-served commercial property.
+Herbicide-based vegetation control is designed for regional rail infrastructure, ballast, switching yards, industrial spurs, crossings, and rail-served industrial property.

-VegClear supports short line rail operators, private rail facilities, manufacturers, transload sites, logistics yards, and municipal rail infrastructure throughout Georgia, South Carolina, and the Southeast.
+Licensed VegClear applicators support short line rail operators, scenic railroad facilities, manufacturers, transload sites, logistics yards, and municipal rail interchanges throughout the Southeast.

-VegClear provides these services throughout Georgia and is fully licensed and equipped to deliver the same services across South Carolina and the Southeast, giving railroad operators in the region a reliable partner.
+VegClear provides these services and is fully licensed and equipped to deliver them across the Georgia, South Carolina and nearby states, giving operators in the region a reliable rail weed control partner.

 Brush Control Programs are essential for maintaining facilities along railroads, regional tracks, branch lines, and industrial spurs by eliminating vegetation that threatens visibility, safety, and operational efficiency.
-For local freight railroads, feeder railroads, and Class III railroads in Georgia and South Carolina rail operators, these programs target overgrown trees, woody brush, and invasive weeds, and when appropriate, promoting low-growing grass to stabilize the ballast and reduce maintenance needs.
+For local freight railroads in Georgia and South Carolina, these programs target overgrown trees, woody brush, and invasive weeds, and when appropriate, promoting low-growing grass to stabilize soil and reduce recurring maintenance needs.

 Comprehensive Vegetation Management Supports Public Safety for All Short Line and Regional Railroad Types in the Southeast

-To ensure the safety of the public, rail employees, transport operations, and the environment, VegClear delivers comprehensive, annually planned vegetation management programs for short line railroads, branch lines, industrial spur lines, and Class III railroads across Georgia, South Carolina, and across the Southeast.
+To ensure the safety of the public, rail employees, transport operations, and the environment, VegClear delivers comprehensive, annually planned vegetation management programs for short line railroads and industrial spur lines.
 Left unchecked, overgrowth on local switching and light-density rail lines can hinder proper inspection of track infrastructure, block sightlines at crossings, and increase the risk of trackside fires.

 We follow the standards and rules set by each client’s regulatory body, ensuring critical facilities remain free-draining and that certified equipment inspectors can fully assess yard, easement, rail bed and tie conditions.